 Reasons for Procedure TOP

-Breast surgical biopsy is done to examine a suspicious area in the breast.
-It may be done if any of the following are found:
+Breast surgical biopsy is done to look at a suspicious part of the breast.
+It can find out of the spot is cancerous or not.

 Possible Complications TOP

 Problems are rare, but all procedures have some risk.
 Your doctor will go over some problems, like:

 These factors may raise the risk of problems:

 What to Expect TOP

 Prior to Procedure

 You may be given: